Key Points

 IHME GBD 2019

-In this case study, we build on that body of knowledge by describing the specifics of implementation and execution in Zambia.
-We further explore the drivers behind Zambia’s exemplary vaccine delivery system to generate hypotheses related to health facility readiness, intent to vaccinate, and community access within the context of governance and finance, health systems, and past and present interventions.3
+How did Zambia achieve these improvements?
+In this case study, we have taken both qualitative and quantitative approaches to generate hypotheses on the key drivers of success related to health facility readiness, intent to vaccinate, and community access within the context of governance and finance, health systems, and past and present interventions (see Figure 5).6

 Enhance health facility readiness and community access by: